 Charles River Mutual Aid Program

 The current pandemic is something that we in the United States have never had to deal with before, and the times ahead will be difficult for millions of people.
-While our culture encourages us to withdraw from society and only “look out for number one”, we must fight back against the tendency to isolate ourselves.
-Now more than ever, we must come together to support each other—students, workers, faculty, and community members alike—as the government becomes increasingly unable to provide basic resources.
+While our culture encourages us to withdraw from society and “look out for number one”, we must fight back against the tendency to isolate ourselves.
+Now more than ever, we must come together to support each other—students, workers, tenants, and everyone committed to justice—as the government becomes increasingly unable to provide basic resources.

 We know the virus is going to affect some people more than others.
-The rich and the powerful will get it too, but they will have access to medical care and resources that tens millions of people in the U.S. do not have.
-We know how the U.S. government handles similar situations - we saw Katrina in New Orleans, where white residents were evacuated and the majority-Black Ninth Ward was devastated.
+The rich and the powerful will catch it too, but at much lower rates due to their ability to protect themselves, and they will have access to medical care and resources that tens millions of people in the U.S. do not have. .
+We know how the U.S. government handles similar situations - we saw hurricane Katrina in New Orleans, where white residents were evacuated and the majority-Black Ninth Ward was devastated.
 The hurricane itself was a natural disaster, but the effects it had on people were man-made.

-Join us in our Mutual Aid Program to serve the people and fight back against COVID-19!
-If we want to avoid a disaster we have to urgently organize to meet the needs of the people which the government and big institutions are going to neglect.
+Join us in our Mutual Aid Program, by volunteering or donating, to serve the people and fight back against COVID-19!
+If we want to help each other survive this disaster, we must urgently organize, and we must assert and address the needs of the people in opposition to the interests of the landlords, the bosses, and their government.